modevar/modevar.github.io/_pages/submission.md

 MODEVAR will receive your submissions via the [official SPLC EasyChair for SPLC](https://easychair.org/conferences/?conf=splc2021).

-You must click on *New Submission* and select the "4th Intl.
-Workshop on Variability and Evolution of Software-intensive Systems".
+You must click on *New Submission* and select the "Fourth International Workshop on Languages for Modelling Variability".